DragonSlayer1514/2lazy2wait/README.md

 # What i did i guesss
-1.constantly send messages every interval of seconds (idk just mute the sevrer if ya hate it) 2.make it ping you when it it almost there
+1.constantly send messages every interval of seconds (idk just mute the sevrer if ya hate it)

+2.make it ping you when it it almost there (30min ye)

 # How to install
 1. Download node.js and install it.
 On non-windows platforms, you also need npm.